NVIDIA/NVFlare/examples/advanced/vertical_xgboost/README.md

 ### GPU Support
 By default, CPU based training is used.

-In order to enable GPU accelerated training, first ensure that your machine has CUDA installed and has at least two GPUs to simulate two clients.
+In order to enable GPU accelerated training, first ensure that your machine has CUDA installed and has at least one GPU.
 In `config_fed_client.json` set `"use_gpus": true` and  `"tree_method": "hist"` in `xgb_params`.
-Then, in `FedXGBHistogramExecutor` we use the `device` parameter to map each rank to a GPU device ordinal in `xgb_params` (alternatively, you can simulate multiple GPUs with one only GPU by mapping each rank to the same GPU device).
+Then, in `FedXGBHistogramExecutor` we use the `device` parameter to map each rank to a GPU device ordinal in `xgb_params`.
+If using multiple GPUs, we can map each rank to a different GPU device, however you can also map each rank to the same GPU device if using a single GPU.

 ## Run the Example
 Run the vertical xgboost job: